OPIOID WORKING GROUP DESCRIPTION & DESCRIPTION

 The working group meets at least once per year.

-The working group is composed of the Chair, Parent Committee (QSL) Chair, and up to five other members.
+The working group is composed of the Chair, Parent Committee (QSL) Chair, and other Society members.
 A Board Liaison may be appointed at the discretion of the President.

 Working group members serve for a term of two years.